EMODnet Chemistry

 Core services

 EMODnet Chemistry makes use of the SeaDataNet CDI data discovery and access service.
 Therefore, no separate solutions need to be developed for Blue-Cloud.
-The aggregated, harmonized and validated data collections for eutrophication, contamination, acidification and marine litter, as regularly produced by EMODnet Chemistry, are also relevant for Blue-Cloud purposes.
+The aggregated, harmonised and validated data collections for eutrophication, contamination, acidification and marine litter, as regularly produced by EMODnet Chemistry, are also relevant for Blue-Cloud purposes.
 Developments are underway for establishing an API and GUI for facilitating sub-setting and retrieval of these data collections.
 Once operational, this service will provide an additional channel to be added to the Blue-Cloud data discovery and access service.